 - Reflect upon theories and models to evaluate and monitor team effectiveness.

 Taught by leading experts, this highly flexible Melbourne MicroCert includes a combination of online lectures, skills development exercises, case studies and scenarios, contemporary readings and resources, facilitated group discussions, and hands-on workplace interventions and takeaways.

 Professor Peter Gahan researches labour markets, the changing nature of jobs and how workplaces are regulated and managed.
 His research has been used by policy makers and organisations across Australia over the last three decades, including commissioned reports for all state and commonwealth governments in Australia.
 As Foundation Director of the Centre for Workplace Leadership, Professor Gahan has also sought to find new ways to make academic research relevant for organisations and governments.

 Professor Simon Bell researches how firms can become more effective organisations by engaging with customers more meaningfully.
-With his focus on academically rigorous research for real-world problems in industry, government and not for profit organisations, Professor Bell has worked extensively with industry in a research, consulting and executive education capacity.
-He has worked with organisations locally and abroad including PWC, Honda, Royal Mail, Rolls Royce, Agricultural Bank of China, and IBM.
+With a focus on academically rigorous research for real-world problems in industry, government and not for profit organisations, he has worked extensively with industry in a research, consulting and executive education capacity, including with PWC, Honda, Royal Mail, Rolls Royce, Agricultural Bank of China, and IBM.

 Assessment will include:

 - A summative analysis of all topics incorporating a critical evaluation of personal-professional practice (60%)